Given Abcd Is A Trapezoid

 Where:

 This formula applies to all types of trapezoids.
-However, the method of finding h can vary depending on the type of trapezoid and the information provided.
+That said, the method of finding h can vary depending on the type of trapezoid and the information provided.

-For example, in a right trapezoid, one leg acts as the height, simplifying the calculation.
-In an isosceles trapezoid, you might need to use trigonometry or Pythagorean theorem to determine the height, depending on the given information.
+Take this: in a right trapezoid, one leg acts as the height, simplifying the calculation.
+Think about it: in an isosceles trapezoid, you might need to use trigonometry or Pythagorean theorem to determine the height, depending on the given information.
 For a scalene trapezoid, determining the height often involves dropping a perpendicular from one base to the other, creating right-angled triangles and utilizing trigonometric functions or the Pythagorean theorem.

 Delving Deeper: Advanced Properties and Theorems